LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 There are two possible reasons:

-1. You did not complete [Add `App Group` to Other Identifiers](#add-app-group-to-other-identifiers) or one of the predecessor steps; review those steps
+1. You did not complete [Add `App Group` to Identifiers](#add-app-group-to-identifiers) or one of the predecessor steps; review those steps
 1. Your app is already in *App Store Connect*, but you cannot see it

 You may have no memory of ever setting up `Loop` in *App Store Connect*.
 If you previously used some kind of remote build, like `diawi`, your `Loop` may be there as a *Removed App*.